-The following screens present issues that may be potential FWA.
+The following pages present issues present potential FWA issues.
 Each page provides questions to ask yourself about different areas, depending on your role as an employee of a Sponsor, pharmacy, or other entity involved in the delivery of Medicare Parts C and D benefits to enrollees.